Meal Prep Baked Oatmeal Cups – 5 Ways

 - Preheat oven to 350 F.

 - In a large bowl, mix together rolled oats, baking powder and salt.
-In another large bowl, mix together almond/coconut milk, eggs, maple syrup and vanilla.
+In another large bowl, mix together melted coconut oil, almond/coconut milk, eggs, maple syrup and vanilla.
 Fold wet ingredients into dry ingredients, then mix in add-ins of choice.

 - Line muffin tins with cupcake liners or spray with non-stick spray.
 Divide oatmeal mixture among cups, making sure to balance the wet and dry ingredients evenly.